Ole Miss Rebels football: Uniforms

 In 2017, Ole Miss used special helmets for a military-appreciation game against Louisiana and a rivalry game against LSU.
 The military appreciation helmets, which have been worn multiple times since then in both navy and powder blue variations, were the same as the primary design, except the logo on each side of the helmet was filled with an American flag design.
 The helmets worn against LSU were powder blue with jersey numbers on each side, similar to a design worn by the Rebels in the 1960s.

 In 2022, Ole Miss debuted new alternate helmets in partnership with Realtree Outdoors, a camouflage and apparel company, for their game against Kentucky.
 The helmets featured a unique camouflage design, called WAV3, created by Realtree's experts.
 This collaboration between Ole Miss Athletics and Realtree had been in development for several months prior.
-Realtree’s founder and CEO, Bill Jordan, is an Ole Miss alumnus who played wide receiver for the Rebels in the early 1970s and has remained closely connected to the program.
+Realtree's founder and CEO, Bill Jordan, is an Ole Miss alumnus who played wide receiver for the Rebels in the early 1970s and has remained closely connected to the program.
 The Jordan family name is prominently displayed on the indoor field at the Manning Center.

 In 2024, Ole Miss also revealed new alternate away uniforms during a game against Wake Forest that featured a white jersey, powder blue numbers and stripes with red accents.
 In the same season, they unveiled the second edition their WAV3 collaboration helmets with Realtree Outdoors in a game against Oklahoma.

+Player names were added to jerseys by Billy Brewer in 1983.
+They were removed during Ed Orgeron's three seasons, then restored permanently by Houston Nutt.